kartikbandarwad99/Email-Newsletter-Summarizer-End-to-End-/README.md

 If you have any thoughts, suggestions, or run into issues, feel free to:

-- Open an [issue](https://github.com/your-repo/issues) to share your feedback or report bugs.
-- Reach out to me directly at [your-email@example.com].
+- Reach out to me directly at [kbandarwad@gmail.com].

 Your input is greatly appreciated and helps me make this project even better.
 Thank you! 😊